chartmann1590/AI-Call-Bot-V2/README.md

 ### Production Deployment (Recommended)

-For production deployment with SSL encryption:
+For production deployment with SSL encryption and flexible Ollama configuration:

 1. **Clone the repository**:
    ```bash